Anton Eilers: His years in the smelting industry

 Four years later, sensing another opportunity, Anton led the formation of the Montana Smelting Company in Great Falls, Montana.
 However, unlike his previous smelters, this one didn't enjoy the success the others did.
 This was mainly caused by a lack of cheap lead-silver ore.
 By the late 1880s and into he 1890, the quantity of high grade ore was declining.
 Other issues, such as the demonetization of silver, impacted lead-silver smelter revenues as well.
 To counter these industry problems, Anton and other smeltermen attempted to combine forces.

 Throughout the 1890s, the lead-silver smelting industry continued to struggle.
 There were too many smelters and too few lead-silver ore reserves nationally.
 Eventually, the independent minded smelting owners were forced to merge, creating in 1899 a large entity called the American Smelting & Refining Company (today known as ASARCO).
 At its formation, American Smelting owned 2/3 of the smelting trusts in the nation, making them a critical player in the ore and mining industry.
 In 1901, the Guggenheims smelting and refining assets were added to American Smelting.
 At that time, the Guggenheims obtained a majority of American Smelting shares and began their dominance of the company.

-Anton played an active role on the Executive Committee and Board of Directors of American Smelting and on its sister company, American Smelting Securities Company, between 1901-1910.
+Anton played an active role on the Executive Committee and Board of Directors of American Smelting and on its sister company, American Smelting Securities Company, between 1901 and 1910.
 During this period, he was also on the Board of Directors of Wells Fargo, a director on the Seneca Mining Co, a director of the United Missouri River Power Co, and more.
 In 1910, he retired from the company so he could focus on technical issues he hoped to solve, such as reducing the pollution caused by smelting.

 Following an illness, Anton died at Sea Cliff, Long Island, April 22, 1917.